hyperledger/fabric/docs/source/channel_update_tutorial.rst

 This will bring your network back to the same state it was in before you executed the ``addOrg3.sh`` script.

-Now we're ready to add Org3 manually.
+Now we're ready to add Org3 to the channel manually.
 As a first step, we'll need to generate Org3's crypto material.

 Generate the Org3 Crypto Material
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~